 In general polyurethanes are harder to work with.
 Their limited pot life and sensitivity to humidity require very well trained and experienced staff.
 Personally I refuse to supply inexperienced teams with PU floor resins.
 Too many things can go wrong.

 Finally if you are wondering which one of the two resins is cheaper, I do not really have an answer to that.
 There are quite a few varieties of products out there.
-Comparing epoxies to PUs is like comparing apples to oranges.
+Comparing epoxy vs polyurethane is like comparing apples to oranges.
 Ultimately your choice of floor should not be based on which one of the two is cheaper, but which one of the two suits your needs.

 Have a look at this presentation for a better understanding

 Did you enjoy the above video?
-What if we told you that you could access three hours of training videos on epoxy flooring?
+What if we told you that you could access over 4 hours of training videos on epoxy flooring?
 Videos jam-packed with information, tips, and secrets that experienced contractors don’t like to share!
 Click here to learn more about our online course!